jahidhasanlinix/SaaSAIProductTool/README.md

 # Kesil AI Startup:
-- We are developing an AI-assist data-driven research platform for FinTech organizations and educational institutes.
+- We are developing an AI-assist data-driven research platform for document analysis.

   ## Key Stack:
   - NextJS, React